-Fact #3: St. Columba and Nessie
+St. Columba Met Nessie

 In 1933, the Inverness Courier newspaper reported a couple named Spicer claimed to have seen a frighteningly large creature along a road.

 In fact, the monster had emerged from the brush alongside the road and proceeded to cross in front of the car.
 The couple watched the unusual creature hurry off in the direction of Loch Ness.
 The Spicers described the creature as "having a large body (about 4 feet (1.2 m) high and 25 feet (8 m) long) and a long, wavy, narrow neck, slightly thicker than an elephant's trunk and as long as the 10-12-foot (3-4 m) width of the road."

 In 1934, surgeon R.K.
 Wilson took a photo of the alleged Loch Ness Monster.
 This photo became the most famous Nessie photograph that was later dubbed, the Surgeon's Photo.
 As you might expect, controversy over the authenticity of the photograph quickly escalated.
 Over the following years, different people stepped up to claim they'd assisted in staging the photo.
 It has largely been written off as a hoax.

 Nessie is believed to be some type of plesiosaur, a leftover from the dinosaur period.
 In 2003, in an effort prove or disprove the existence of Nessie once and for all, BBC television undertook an expedition to Loch Ness.